It's Time To Re-Rack Your Sports Supplements

 It HAD to be done.
 We absolutely had to talk about Sports Nutrition, in particular, the rampant use of mega-dose, poor quality supplements.
 We'll talk about the specifics - what goes wrong with the products - but the REAL problem with fitness supplements is the negative impact the propaganda and misinformation have on people, especially the athletes getting into this world for the first time.
 Brace yourselves: this is a big one!

 First, let's define the category.
 Sports nutrition supplements are any supplements used to improve fitness, body-build, increase muscle mass, or improve sports performance.
-It's the stuff you buy with the hopes of making your time in the gym or working out more efficient.
+It's the stuff you buy with the hopes of making your time at the gym or during your workout out more efficient.